Beverly Center: History

-The mall opening featured the debut on July 16, 1982, of a multiplex movie theater containing 14 screens, then the largest number of movie screens in any US multiplex shopping mall.
-Even though the movie theater was located in Los Angeles, the opening was newsworthy enough to warrant a full article in The New York Times.
+On July 16, 1982, the Cineplex Beverly Center 14 opened.
+The 14-screen multiplex was the largest in the US at the time.
+The opening was national news and was covered in The New York Times.
 In the late 1980s, three smaller screens were removed on the main floor, so two larger auditoriums could be built on the roof.
-The theater portion of the mall was closed altogether on June 3, 2010.

-The mall contained the USA's first Hard Rock Cafe, the third installment of the restaurant chain, following those in London and Toronto.
-This location closed in 2007.
-The Beverly Center was originally anchored by Bullock's and The Broadway department stores, and in 1993 Bullock's opened a separate Bullock's Men's store, before both stores were renamed Macy's in 1996.
-The Broadway closed its location in 1996 when it was absorbed into Macy's and its former store was reopened as a Bloomingdale's in 1997.
-Bed Bath & Beyond formerly operated a store at the Beverly Center until it closed in 2016.
+On October 24, 1982, America's first and the world's second Hard Rock Cafe opened on the ground level of the mall.
+It closed on December 31, 2006.

+In 1989, Terence Conran's Habitat, a high-end British furniture company, opened an anchor store on the mall's ground level.
+It closed in 1993 and was converted later that year to Bullock's Men's Store.
+In 1996, Bullock's became Macy's and the Bullock's and Bullock's Men's Store anchors became Macy's and the Macy's Men's Store.
+The Broadway closed in 1996, when it too was absorbed into Macy's, and reopened in 1997, after renovations, as Bloomingdale's.

 In 2004, Taubman Centers, the public Real Estate Investment Trust and successor to A. Alfred Taubman's shopping center interests, purchased its partners minority investments stake in the property.

+The cinema closed in January 2006, as a result of the Loews/AMC merger.
+The theater reopened in February 2006, operated by Mann Theatres.
+It closed again in August 2009, and reopened again in September 2009, operated by Rave Motion Pictures.
+The theater closed permanently on June 3, 2010.

-The Beverly Center underwent a renovation from 2006 to 2008 that had stores complaining about a decline of foot traffic.
+The Beverly Center underwent a renovation from 2006 to 2008.
 These renovations included reconstructing the escalators visible from the outside.
-Still, the retailer Calvin Klein opened a new store in the mall in early 2008.

-A food court formerly operated at the mall until 2014, when it was closed.
+A food court operated at the mall until 2014, when it was eliminated.
 Uniqlo opened one of its first Southern California locations in the space.

-The Beverly Center had many dining options, but most of the restaurants that occupied the street level have closed.
-Grand Lux Cafe closed its only California restaurant in 2013.
-Later in 2015, The Capital Grille, which opened in the former Hard Rock Cafe space in 2012, closed.
-In January 2016, P.F.
-Chang's shuttered its restaurant at the mall.
-Later that year, California Pizza Kitchen closed and Chipotle moved to a new pad at the corner of Beverly Boulevard and Croft Avenue.
 As part of renovations starting in 2016, the mall aims to bring restaurants back to the empty spaces on the street level.

 Starting in March 2016, the Center underwent a major renovation that aimed to add a food hall and several new street-level restaurants and a skylight.
 Renovation costs were given as US$500 million.
-The new Center will also have a perforated steel facade on the outside of the building and an upgraded parking structure which will include technology to help drivers remember where they've parked.
+The renovations added a perforated steel facade on the outside of the building and an upgraded parking structure which includes technology to help drivers remember where they've parked.

-On September 28, 2019, French luxury brand Kenzo opened on the 7th floor of the Beverly Center.